Collaborar/lingui-laravel/README.md

 # Lingui

-Lingui bridges your Laravel translations between backend and frontend with zero friction.
+Lingui bridges your Laravel translations between backend and Inertia frontend with zero friction.
 It automatically generates locale JSON files and exposes them through Inertia — so you can use translation functions in your frontend like you already do in backend.

 ## Installation